metalsmith/metalsmith.io/Readme.md

     npm install

-To build the site:
+To build the production version of the site:

     npm run build

-And to serve the site on PORT 8000 (configurable with the `PORT` environment variable):
+For local development, with rebuilding on changes and running a local dev server:

     npm start

-For Testing and build verification:
+For build verification:

     npm test